Untitled

 Course Description

 In this interdisciplinary first-semester seminar, students make the transition to college-level academic culture.
 This seminar is designed to help students develop the learning skills and habits of success that will support them throughout their college experience and as they consider career pathways.
-Reading, writing, and discussion (both in class and online) are central to developing an understanding of academic and societal responsibility.
-Students will start by analyzing personal beliefs and styles of thinking and then begin to look at how others and society view core concepts such as power, dissent, alienation, oppression, and freedom.
+Reading, writing, and discussion are central to developing an understanding of academic and societal responsibility.
+Students critically examine the relationship between societal values, individual beliefs, ways of knowing, and cultural worldviews.

 Essential Objectives